Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Weak Lensing

 \subsection{Distortion of Observables}

-At the heart of the KL method lies the fact that under a weak lensing shear transformation, a disk galaxy will lose its inherent symmetries.
-As can be seen in \cref{fig:symmetry}, the non-sheared field exhibits a symmetry in its velocity field about the major axis and an antisymmetry across the minor axis.
+At the heart of the MIRoRS method lies the fact that under a weak lensing shear transformation, a disk galaxy will lose its inherent symmetries.
+As can be seen in \cref{fig:symmetry}, the nonsheared field exhibits a symmetry in its velocity field about the major axis and an antisymmetry across the minor axis.
 After applying the cross-component of shear ($\gx =0.12$ in this case), these symmetries are both lost.
 We use this loss of symmetry to fit for the unknown shear parameter directly by finding the transformation of the sheared field that restores the symmetry.

-We can also take advantage of the fact that the kinematic and photometric axes are transformed differently, as seen in \cref{fig:axes_symmetry}.
-Our approach largely mirrors the work of DiG21, correcting for some inconsistencies that do not affect their ultimate findings.
-An isophote of the unlensed galaxy can be modeled as an ellipse in the source (x,y) coordinates,
+We can also take advantage of the fact that the kinematic and photometric axes are transformed differently, as can be seen in \cref{fig:axes_symmetry}.
+Following the approach of DiG21, an isophote of the unlensed galaxy can be modeled as an ellipse in the source ($x$, $y$) coordinates,

-where q is the ratio between minor and major axes, $q = b/a$, in the source plane.
-We are interested in the image produced in the detector coordinates, $(x',y')$.
-Transforming from the source plane to the observed image in the detector plane through \cref{eq:A_nokap}, $\bm{x} = \mathcal{A}\bm{x}'$, gives